 The Big Data refers to a collection of large datasets that cannot be stored, processed or analyzed using traditional processes or tools due to limitations of cost or the absence of suitable mechanisms.
-The issues of Big Data management, maintenance and analysis became more complex, especially when the volume of data has become very large from multiple data sources.
+The issues of Big Data management, maintenance, and analysis became more complex, especially when the volume of data has become very large from multiple data sources.

-This requires a Big Data solution which offers real-time data storage, processing or analyzed functionalities for the organizations to extract meaningful, useful, and vital information which helps them to take decision.
+This requires a Big Data solution which offers real-time data storage, processing or analyzed functionalities for the organizations to extract meaningful, useful, and vital information which helps them to take a decision.